 - 8.1 The racing program is organized into a number of different Divisions, as determined by the Race Committee, with the maximum number of teams entered into the Race and number of teams participating within each Division similarly set.
 The Festival/Event reserves the right to reclassify teams in order to ensure a balanced program.
 The Race Committee develops a contest structure, race schedule and competition program by taking into account such factors as the number and type of teams entered, minimum number of teams needed to form a separate division, and other practical considerations.
-Generally, there is the objective of enabling teams to race at least three times per race weekend. - 8.2 Crew placements in the initial heats and lane assignments shall be randomized or based on a seeding method; subsequently, the standing of the Crew will be determined either by order of finish, or by the finish time, depending on how the contest has been structured; each Team will advance or be eliminated in accordance with the structure of the scheduled competitive rounds; lanes will then be allocated by placing the fastest team in lane 3, the second fastest in lane 2 and so on, alternating between the next vacant outer lanes.
+Generally, there is the objective of enabling teams to race at least three times per race weekend. - 8.2 Crew placements in the initial heats and lane assignments shall be randomized or based on a seeding method; subsequently, the standing of the Crew will be determined either by order of finish, or by the finish time, depending on how the contest has been structured; each Team will advance or be eliminated in accordance with the structure of the scheduled competitive rounds; lanes will then be allocated by placing the fastest teams in the centre lanes sequentially, alternating between the next vacant outer lanes.